raspberrypilearning/n-days-of-christmas/worksheet.md

 Getting all the verbs and nouns
 -------------------------------

 Getting all the nouns is easy, as you can just pass the `nouns.txt` into your `load_words` function.
-The verbs is a little trickier, they're in `words.txt` somewhere, but you're going to have to find them.
+The verbs are a little trickier: they're in `words.txt` somewhere, but you're going to have to find them.

-1. To start with you can load the words up into two separate list, and create an empty list, ready to store your verbs.
+1. To start with you can load the words up into two separate lists and create an empty list, ready to store your verbs.

   ```python
 	def get_matching(items):